-A pro teaches you his three simple rules for framing rough openings efficiently
+A pro carpenter teaches you his 3 simple rules for framing door rough openings efficiently.

-If you can cut a 2×4 and drive a nail, then you have all the skills you need to frame a rough opening for a door.
-As with most homebuilding tasks, however, there’s a fine line between getting it done and doing it efficiently, without causing headaches down the line.
+If you can cut a 2×4 and drive a nail, then you have all the skills you need to frame door rough openings.
+As with most home-building tasks, however, there’s a fine line between getting it done and doing it efficiently, without causing headaches down the line.

 Most new doors are 6 ft.
 8 in. tall.
 Add 3/4 in. for the jamb, 3/4 in. for finish flooring, 3/8 in. for underlayment, and 3/4 in. for wiggle room at the top of the door, and the top of the trimmer (the bottom of the header) needs to be 82 5/8 in. above the subfloor.
 This height can vary slightly in a remodeling project depending on what’s happening with the existing floors.
 Door widths vary, but an easy way to size the rough opening is to use the door width plus 5 in. as the distance between the king studs.